MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - Watermarks now support multiple lines.
 In addition, visual markings are applied to a document on the first save only.

 - The **Run Diagnostics** option in the **Help and Feedback** dialog box is replaced with **Reset Settings**.
 The behavior for this action has changed to include signing out the user and deleting the Azure Information Protection policy.
-For more information, see [More information about the Rest Settings option](..\rms-client\client-admin-guide.md#more-information-about-the-reset=settings-option) from the admin guide.
+For more information, see [More information about the Reset Settings option](..\rms-client\client-admin-guide.md#more-information-about-the-reset=settings-option) from the admin guide.

 - Support for proxy authentication.